-Size and shape are clearly important aspects of a handgun intended for concealed carry, and the LC9s Pro hols up well in this regard.
+Size and shape are clearly important aspects of a handgun intended for concealed carry, and the LC9s Pro holds up well in this regard.
 The frame has smooth, rounded edges, which not only makes the gun more comfortable when pressed up against your body for long periods of time, but also reduces the likelihood of the gun’s outline being noticed by others when wearing tighter clothing.

 The top and front of the slide are curved slightly too, and the factory sights are a low-profile design that won’t snag on clothing or holsters during the draw.
 On this Pro model, the lack of a manual safety also means that the only protruding controls are the slide stop and magazine release.
 All of these factors work together to make a very concealable handgun.

 Of course, a smaller gun also means less space for ammo, so magazine capacity is typically lacking in handguns intended for concealed carry.
 The LC9s Pro is in the middle of the pack in this regard, with a fairly standard 7+1 capacity.
 Ruger only provides one magazine with the LC9s Pro—although mags are readily available, I’d have been a lot happier if a second magazine had been tossed in the box from the factory.

 Ruger makes an extended 9-round magazine which lengthens the grip of the gun.
 It’s also possible to swap out the base plate on the flush-fit 7-rounder for one with a pinky extension.
 That should please shooters who don’t appreciate a dangling pinky.